Fort Smith businessman pleads guilty to tax fraud

 FORT SMITH, Ark.
-(KFTA) — A Fort Smith man pleads guilty to two counts of tax fraud.
+(KNWA) — A Fort Smith man pleads guilty to two counts of tax fraud.

 Donald Tankersley, 76, pleaded guilty to two counts of tax fraud.